schipiga/cases_design/readme.rst

 - markup testing - `yandex.gemini <https://github.com/gemini-testing/gemini>`_
 - integration and unit testing - commonly depends on backend language and framework.

 Then let's create test plan according to test design patterns and page functionality.
 And separate testcases according to severity (not priority! priority of bugs fixing is set by project manager(s)).
+We consider only severities: *critical*, *major* and *minor*, despite of in reality also they can be expanded with *blocker*, *medium*, *cosmetic*, etc, according to a project rules.

 **Test suite preconditions:**